 The modules listed below are examples from the current academic year.
 There may be some changes before you start your course.

 This lecture module is designed to give you a choice between a wide variety of topics within chemistry.
 These lecture segments will push your understanding from fundamental to advanced level, bringing you up to date with the latest developments in the field.
-The following are examples of the topics offered, and you choose four from each semester to be assessed on.
+The following are examples of the topics offered, and you choose two from each semester to be assessed on by coursework.
+The coursework elements are designed to deepen your understanding of a given topic beyond the material provided in the lectures, and to improve a range of transferable skills such as finding information, communication of science and critical thinking.

-Like CHM6031, this lecture module aims to offer you a wide choice of topics from across the breadth of chemistry, developing your understanding of chemistry beyond BSc level.
-The following are examples of the topics typically offered, and you choose 4 from each semester to be assessed on.
+This lecture module also aims to offer you a wide choice of topics from across the breadth of chemistry, developing your understanding of chemistry beyond BSc level.
+The following are examples of the topics offered, and you choose two from each semester to be assessed on by coursework.
+The coursework elements are designed to deepen your understanding of a given topic beyond the material provided in the lectures, and to improve a range of transferable skills such as finding information, communication of science and critical thinking.

 The 12-month extended research project will give you the opportunity to fully develop the skills needed to succeed in chemistry research.
 You will develop skills and knowledge in your preferred area of chemistry under the guidance of an academic member of staff.
 You will join one of our research groups within the department to produce real cutting edge progress in the field.
 You will produce a thesis, a literature review of your research area, and will present oral and poster presentations based on your findings to the department.
 Most of the academic staff in the department are able to host projects.
 For information about individual research areas please look at our research pages.